 This function can be used to show or hide only pin layers (layers will not be deleted).
 Use True to turn the layer on, False to turn the layer off.
-Refer to section 3.5.7, Pinmap Functions or Pinmap Functions (under Plot Functions) in the Index or Contents of Mapping Help.
+Refer to section 3.5.7, Pinmap Functions.

 UpdateRoute method